-Whether you’ve been honing your skills with online poker or enjoying friendly games at land-based establishments, poker tournaments offer players the chance to take their game, and possibly even fame, to the next level.
+Whether you’ve been honing your skills with online poker or enjoying friendly games at land-based establishments, you know that poker tournaments offer the chance to take your game to the next level.

-During normal poker games, players play at a single table, there are minimum and maximum buy-ins, the blinds remain the same and players can cash out at any time.
-In poker tournaments, players play at multiple tables, the buy-in is fixed and players all receive the same amount of chips, the blinds increase at regular intervals, and the game ends for players who lose their chips as they cannot buy back in.
-This makes this type of event far more competitive, with players being paid their winnings according to where they finished in the tournament rankings.
+During normal poker cash games, players remain at a single table for a session, there are minimum and maximum buy-ins, the blinds remain the same, and players can cash out at any time.
+In poker tournaments, players change tables as the field thins, the buy-in is fixed (with the exception of reentries or rebuys and add-ons), and players all receive the same number of chips to start play.
+The blinds increase at regular intervals, and the game ends for players who lose their chips.
+This makes this type of event far more competitive, with players being paid their winnings according to where they finish in the tournament rankings.

 Just like with normal poker games, there are a number of different types of poker tournaments, all of which can be played either online or at land-based events, allowing players to enjoy tournaments in two very different settings.
 So, what are the key differences between online and offline tournaments?
 Take a look.